 Tip #3: Choose the Best Online Portfolio Website Builder

 For creative artists with little to no coding know-how, building a website using readily made templates that offer easy drag and drop facility is definitely one of the best options out there.
 With access to easy drag and drop modules, it just needs your creative imagination to build a portfolio website of your dreams!

-You'll find a number of online website builders on the internet, some free and some paid.
+You'll find a number of online portfolio builders on the internet, some free and some paid.
 Shortlisting the best portfolio builder will depend upon a number of factors like pricing, affordability, ease of use and the quality of customer support.
 Pixpa stands out as the best amongst all.
 We offer you the best features at amazingly affordable plans starting at just $6/month.

 Tip #4: Buy your own domain name

 Buying your own domain name is the first step to branding & marketing in the digital world.
 You should also focus on creating a marketing portfolio , this is a way to really highlight your skills .
 Buying a custom domain name adds to your identity as a professional photographer and creative artist.
 It gives an impression that you are passionate towards your e-business, which goes a long way in building the required trust, authority & credibility.
 Godaddy & NameCheap are the two most popular destinations to start with your domain registration campaign.

 Tip #5: Optimize your portfolio website for Search Engines

 I’ve seen many brilliant pieces of work going un-noticed because people simply can’t find them online.
 Given the domination of online search market by Google & the billions of search queries executed on the search giant every day, today you can’t expect much attention & business if you can’t get Google to love your website.